Browse Items (267 total)

 Letter from William Clark to Fanny Clark O'Fallon, 9 May 1795

 William Clark writes to his sister Fanny Clark O'Fallon from Greenville, Ohio, while a lieutenant in the U. S. Army.
-He reports his generous reception by the General upon his tardy return and discusses his interest in the ladies of the neighborhood,…
+He reports his generous reception by the General upon his tardy return and discusses his romantic interest in the women of the neighborhood, alluding to a particular lady.
+He also mentions Captain Thomas Lewis' interest in a particular woman.
+He states that a number of Indigenous people are there and peaceably inclined. -

 Letter from William Clark to Edmund Clark and John Hite Clark, 1 March 1811

-William Clark writes to Edmund Clark and John Hite Clark in their capacity as Louisville merchants, listing aticles for the Indian trade he wants for his store.
+William Clark writes to Edmund Clark and John Hite Clark in their capacity as Louisville merchants, listing articles for trade with Indigenous people that he wants for his store. -

 Letter from William Clark to John Hite Clark, 27 October 1810